Approval of an infant settlement was delayed because the lawyer’s contingency fee agreement was unreasonable.

 The Court reproduced the contingency fee agreement and the principles from Mounce before its analysis.
 Upon consideration, the Court determined that the contingency fee agreement, when viewed objectively, was not fair as required by the Solicitor’s Act, R.S.O.
 1990, c.
 S.15, because it was confusing and inconsistent.
 The agreement used the terms “fee”, “Statement of Account” and “legal fees” in ways which gave rise to ambiguities.
 In addition, the agreement was unreasonable in the circumstances when viewed in light of the legal expense to the client and the lack of information provided in support of the fee.
 The Court determined that a reasonable fee with tax and disbursements was $3,406.45, leaving the plaintiffs with $10,443.55 each.

-This case was digested by Michael J. Robinson and first posted on Quicklaw and published in the Harper Grey Insurance Law Newsletter.
-If you would like to discuss this case further, please contact him at firstname.lastname@example.org.
+This case was digested by Michael J. Robinson, and first published in the LexisNexis® Harper Grey Insurance Law Netletter and the Harper Grey Insurance Law Newsletter.
+If you would like to discuss this case further, please contact Michael J. Robinson at email@example.com.

 To stay current with the new case law and emerging legal issues in this area, subscribe here.